open-neuromorphic/open-neuromorphic.github.io/content/english/advisers/_index.md

 ---
-description: Meet the Open Neuromorphic team members - experts in neuromorphic computing, digital hardware, AI, and more.
+description: Our advisers are experts in neuromorphic computing, digital hardware, AI, and more.
 Discover their research and contributions.
 members:
 - description: Henning Wessels is Assistant Professor at the Department of Civil and